loknadh07/Automated-Book-Publication-Workflow/README.md

-# 📚 Automated Book Publication Workflow
+#  Automated Book Publication Workflow

 This project was developed as part of an internship assignment at Soft-Nerve.
 It automates the book publication workflow using scraping, AI editing, human feedback, and semantic search.

-## 🚀 Features
+##  Features

-- **Web Scraping**: Extract chapter content and screenshots from Wikisource using Playwright.
+- *Web Scraping**: Extract chapter content and screenshots from Wikisource using Playwright.
-- **AI Writing & Reviewing**: Rewrite and refine chapters using LLMs (e.g., Gemini or OpenAI).
+- *AI Writing & Reviewing**: Rewrite and refine chapters using LLMs (e.g., Gemini or OpenAI).
-- **Human-in-the-Loop**: Supports multiple revision rounds by writers, reviewers, and editors.
+- *Human-in-the-Loop**: Supports multiple revision rounds by writers, reviewers, and editors.
-- **Content Versioning**: Stores original, AI-generated, and final versions.
+- *Content Versioning**: Stores original, AI-generated, and final versions.
-- **Semantic Search**: Uses ChromaDB and RL-based retrieval for intelligent paragraph-level queries.
+- *Semantic Search**: Uses ChromaDB and RL-based retrieval for intelligent paragraph-level queries.

-## 📁 Files
+##  Files

 - `chapter1.txt` — Original scraped content
 - `chapter1_ai.txt` — AI-written version